Compare SSH Access Hosting

-- DNS spoofing that can divert traffic from its original source
+- DNS spoofing can divert traffic from its original source

-- Data manipulation of networks and routers along access points
+- Data manipulation of networks and routers along with access points

 - Data transmission snooping or eavesdropping on your connection

-- Illegal IP routing that can make your machine think it’s linking to a different destination
+- Illegal IP routing can make your machine think it’s linking to a different destination

-- IP address spoofing that makes a malicious computer look safe.
+- IP address spoofing makes a malicious computer look safe.

 Using SSH Access can Improve Your Website’s Security